DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 The `token_detector` package integrates all the necessary components to map the world using slam and perform detection and localization of tokens, specifically paper or post-it notes with a unique red color, within a labyrinth.
 The package includes the logic for navigating the labyrinth, to identify the tokens and saving their positions within the map in json format.
 Also the map is saved in ros standard yaml and pgm format.

-The `token_detector` package is organized into various behaviors, each designed to carry out specific tasks within the labyrinth, either in an autonomous manner or to aid in the development of its associated functionalities:
+The `token_detector` package is organized into two nodes and various behaviors, each designed to carry out specific tasks within the labyrinth, either in an autonomous manner or to aid in the development of its associated functionalities:

 ##### `image_viewer` node